Webbed foot: Birds

 The palmate foot is most common.

 Mammals

 Some semiaquatic mammals have webbed feet.
 Most of these have interdigital webbing, as opposed to the syndactyly found in birds.
 Some notable examples include the platypus, the beaver, the otter, and the water opossum.
+Capybaras have slightly webbed feet, while hippopotamuses have webbed toes.

 Function

 Swimming propulsion

 In many species, webbed feet likely evolved to aid in generation of propulsion during swimming.
 Most webbed-footed animals utilize paddling modes of locomotion where their feet stroke backwards relative to their whole body motion, generating a propulsive force.
 The interdigital membrane increases the surface area, which increases the propulsive drag the animal can generate with each stroke of its foot.
 This is a drag-based mode of propulsion.
 However, some waterfowl also utilize lift-based modes of propulsion, where their feet generate hydrodynamic lift due to the angle of attack of the foot and the relative water velocity.
 For example, great-crested grebes use solely lift-based propulsion due to their lateral foot stroke and asymmetric, lobated toes.
 Most waterfowl use a combination of these two modes of propulsion, where the first third of their foot stroke generates propulsive drag and the last two-thirds of the stroke generates propulsive lift.

 The stroke of the foot through the water also generates vortices that aid propulsion.
 During the transition from drag-based to lift-based propulsion in ducks, leading edge vortices formed on the front of the foot are shed, which creates a flow of water over the foot that likely aids lift production.
 Other species also create these vortices during their webbed foot stroke.
 Frogs also create vortices that shed off their feet when swimming in water.
 The vortices from the two feet do not interfere with each other; therefore, each foot is generating forward propulsion independently.

 Most fully aquatic vertebrates do not use paddling modes of locomotion, instead using undulatory modes of locomotion or flipper locomotion.
 Fully aquatic mammals and animals typically have flippers instead of webbed feet, which are a more heavily specialized and modified limb.
 It is hypothesized that an evolutionary transition between semiaquatic and fully aquatic higher vertebrates (especially mammals) involved both the specialization of swimming limbs and the transition to underwater, undulatory modes of motion.
 However, for semiaquatic animals that mainly swim at the surface, webbed feet are highly functional; they trade-off effectively between efficient terrestrial and aquatic locomotion.
 In addition, some waterfowl can also use paddling modes for underwater swimming, with added propulsion from flapping their wings.
 Diving ducks can swim underwater to forage.
 These ducks expend more than 90% of their energy to overcome their own buoyancy when they dive.
 They can also achieve higher speeds underwater due to surface speeds being limited to their hull speed; at this speed, the wave drag increases to the point where the duck cannot swim faster.